Do You Know What Industries Are Considered High Risk Merchants?

 The term, “Hard to Place Merchant” comes from the viewpoint of credit card payment processor or acquiring bank.
 They look at many factors, including the ticket size of a typical sales transactions.
 If your business sells expensive, high ticket items then you are most likely in the high risk category.

 This is where specialists in High Risk & Hard to Place Merchants come into their own to help you navigate through this process.

 Where’s the risk in processing card payments, you might well ask.
 Don’t they take a chunk of every transaction as well as charging other fees?
 How can they possibly lose money?
 What merchants are considered Higher Risk Merchants and why do they pay more?

 In this guide we examine some of the common causes of fraud.
 We also look at what a business owner should do if the industry it operates in is considered High Risk.
-High Risk Merchants, looking for approval on a hard to place merchant account turn to SecureGlobalPay as their payments processor.
+High Risk Merchants, looking for an approval on a hard to place merchant account turn to SecureGlobalPay as their payments processor.